Placeholder Picture

 Overview

-Breast Implant-Associated Anaplastic Large Cell Lymphoma or BIA-ALCL is a lymphoma cancer of the fluid around an implant and its capsule, your body's biologic container around your implant.
+Breast Implant-Associated Anaplastic Large Cell Lymphoma or BIA-ALCL is a lymphoma cancer of the capsule, your body's biological container around your implant.
 Therefore, it is not a cancer of the breast tissue itself.
-It has become better understood over the past 5 years as more cases of the cancer have been identified and studied.
-In the past 2 years, serious concerns about the causes and risks have become more clearly communicated.
-But it is still a new disease and the entire plastic surgery surgical community and the implant manufacturers are trying to figure out the relationship to implants and formulate the best recommendations for patients with breast implants.
+It has become better understood over the past 10 years as more cases of this cancer have been identified and studied.
+In the past 5 years, serious concerns about the causes and risks have become more clearly communicated.
+But it is still a new disease, and the entire plastic surgery surgical community and the implant manufacturers are trying to figure out the relationship to implants and formulate the best recommendations for patients with breast implants.

 FDA

 The recent analysis of information from known cases leads to textured surface implants being the main risk factor.
-And in particular, the Allegan Biocell textured surface seems to have the most risk.
-Therefore, as a precaution, and in agreement with the FDA, on July 24, 2019, Allergan asked all surgeons around the world to stop inserting implants with the Biocell surface and recalled all devices that were on the shelves in hospitals and doctor's offices.
-This was done as a precaution.
+Therefore, as a precaution and in agreement with the FDA, in July 2019, manufacturers of implants asked surgeons worldwide to stop inserting implants with textured surfaces and recalled all devices on the shelves in hospitals and doctors' offices.
 The exact mechanism for textured surfaces causing the disease is NOT known at this time.
-The mechanism may be simple inflammation, due to a bacterial contamination or a genetic risk in the individual patient.
 Implants with smooth outer surfaces do not seem to cause the risk of the disease.

-At the present time, the FDA is NOT recommending that it is necessary for women with Biocell implants to have them removed or exchanged.
-For women with breast implants, the FDA is only recommending routine breast exams and mammograms and being aware of the possible presenting signs of BIA-ALCL.
-The presenting signs of BIA-ALCL are most often breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast related to the capsule (20%) or lymph node in the armpit, distant lesion, pain, (10%) redness or rash (rare).
-But the most common presenting symptom is breast swelling due to fluid around the implant caused by the lymphoma.
+At the present time, the FDA's recommendation is that it is NOT necessary for women with textured implants to have them removed or exchanged.
+For those women, the FDA is only recommending routine self-breast exams and being aware of the possible presenting signs of BIA-ALCL.
+The presenting signs of BIA-ALCL will usually be breast swelling or fluid collection, causing breast asymmetry (70%).
+This is the most common presenting sign.
+Other signs can be rapid firmness, lumps in the breast (20%) or lymph node in the armpit (5%), pain, redness or rash (rare).

 Present Data

-With the women who have been diagnosed with BIA-ALCL the average time for the disease to occur is about 7 to 10 years from the time of implantation (range 1 to 27 years).
-Biocell textured implants were in use many years prior to the time I started my private practice over 25 years ago.
-My main implant of choice through time has been saline-filled implants with the BioCell textured surface.
-I used saline implants because they are safe and textured surface implants because they were shown to decrease the risk of capsular contracture.
+With the women who have been diagnosed with BIA-ALCL, the average time for the disease to occur is about 10 years from the time of implantation (range 1 to 27 years).
+Textured implants were in use many years before I started my private practice over 30 years ago.
+My main implant of choice has been saline-filled implants with a textured surface.
+I used saline implants because they are safe and textured surface implants because they are thought to decrease the risk of capsular contracture.
 The relationship of textured surface implants to a new disease is surprising and troubling.
-Allergan, from a manufacturing perspective, had no reason to consider that texturing the surface of an implant could lead to pocket pathology.
-However, as the data accumulated I decided to stop using textured implants in the Fall of 2018.
+As the data accumulated, I decided to stop using textured implants in the Fall of 2018.

 Early diagnosis by recognizing one of the presenting symptoms listed above is important.
-To repeat, these are, breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast (20%) or lymph node in the armpit (10%), pain, redness or rash (rare).
-When found early as a fluid collection the treatment is 100% capsule removal and implant removal and the disease can be cured.
-Missed disease or neglected disease can become more severe, spread through the body and at that point would be treated like a lymphoma requiring chemotherapy and possibly radiation therapy.
+To repeat, these are breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast (20%), feeling lymph nodes in the armpit (5%), pain, redness or rash (rare).
+When found early, the treatment is 100% capsule removal and implant removal and the disease can be cured.
+Missed disease or neglected disease can become more severe, spread through the body, and at that point would be treated like a lymphoma, requiring chemotherapy and possibly radiation therapy.
 The procedures to confirm the diagnosis include a special test on the fluid around the implant to look for a marker called CD30 immunohistochemistry.
 Other lumps, masses or swollen lymph nodes would be surgically biopsied.
 There is not a simple blood test to screen for the disease.
 If a positive diagnosis is obtained a referral to an oncologist would be made and a PET-CT scan would be obtained.

 Current Status For Patients To Consider